liamawhite/blog/content/talks/concurrency-by-composition.md

 The paper does a good job of laying out the model but less so as a critique of modern software patterns (mostly because it was written in 1978)

-Instead, I'm going to quote from a paper called The Life of Occam-Pi and we'll come back to the CSP model later with some go code.
+Instead, I'm going to use some quotes from a paper called The Life of Occam-Pi and we'll come back to the CSP model later with some go code.

 --